duckduckgo/content-scope-utils/README.md

 DuckDuckGo Content Scope Utils is distributed under the Apache 2.0 [License](LICENSE.md).

-A library of JavaScript modules used by DuckDuckGo's apps and extensions.
-To learn more about our Web Tracking Protections, and how they work together in our browser extensions and apps to provide overlapping protection, visit our [Web Tracking Protections](https://help.duckduckgo.com/duckduckgo-help-pages/privacy/web-tracking-protections/) page.
+This is a library of JavaScript modules that are used by DuckDuckGo's apps and extensions.

 [![Build Status](https://github.com/duckduckgo/content-scope-utils/actions/workflows/tests.yml/badge.svg)](https://github.com/duckduckgo/content-scope-utils/actions/workflows/tests.yml)